AryanAhadinia/AryanAhadinia.github.io/content/officehours.md

 ---

 I'm always open to chat with old friends and new people.
-To set an appointment, just drop me an email.
+To set an appointment, just drop me an email or send me a message in telegram.
+I don't check other messengers regularly.